makrai/notes/mikolov13a-efficient.md

 # 1.1 Goals of the paper

 * vector(”King”) - vector(”Man”) + vector(”Woman”) results in a vector that is
-  closest to the vector representation of the word Queen [14].
+  closest to the vector representation of the word Queen [14]

 # 2. Model Architectures

 * models for estimating continuous representations of words
   * Latent Semantic Analysis (LSA) and
   * Latent Dirichlet Allocation (LDA).
 In
 * neural network architectures ... better than LSA for
   * preserving linear regularities among words [14];
-  * computational [cost] on large data sets.
+  * computational [cost] on large data sets

 # 2.1 Feedforward Neural Net Language Model (NNLM)

 * The probabilistic feedforward neural network language model (Bengio+ 03)
-* A szónak veszi a feltételes valségét, tehát csak a kontextus szavak helyett van vektor.
+* A szónak veszi a feltételes valségét, tehát csak a kontextus szavak helyett van vektor
 * solutions to reduce the number of parameters
   * hierarchical softmax where
     the vocabulary is represented as a Huffman binary tree

 # 2.2 Recurrent Neural Net Language Model (RNNLM)

 * recurrent matrix that connects hidden layer to itself, using time-delayed connections

 # 3 New Log-linear Models